-- Healthscope is only able to offer exemptions where permitted by law. - Healthscope recognises that there may be circumstances which prevent a Worker from being able to comply with this policy, for example in circumstances where a medical contraindication makes it unsafe for the Worker to have the COVID-19 vaccination.
-Healthscope will consider and discuss those circumstances with the relevant Worker and determine whether to grant an exemption. - Should a Worker wish to apply for an exemption, the Worker is required to: - Provide a completed 'Request for Exemption Form', together with supporting documentation in writing to the Worker's manager. - Exemptions must be submitted to the Worker's Manager by no later than 30 November 2021, unless required earlier pursuant to a Public Health Order or other legislation or directive - For medical contraindications, supporting documentation must follow the prescribed form pursuant to any applicable Public Health Order, and if no standard form applies, be issued from a qualified medical practitioner and state the medical reason(s) why the Worker should be exempt. - Once the above has been received, Healthscope will assess each exemption request on a case-by-case basis.
-The assessment process will involve measures to ensure objectivity and consistency in the evaluation of exemption requests and associated safety controls.
-Healthscope may request additional information from the Worker as part of this assessment.
-Healthscope may not in all cases be able to grant a Worker's request.
-Examples of exemption requests which are not likely to be accepted by Healthscope include:
+- Healthscope is only able to offer exemptions where permitted by law. - Healthscope recognises that there may be circumstances which prevent an Accredited Practitioner from being able to comply with this policy, for example in circumstances where a medical contraindication makes it unsafe for the Accredited Practitioner to have the COVID-19 vaccination.
+Healthscope will consider and discuss those circumstances with the relevant Accredited Practitioner and determine whether to grant an exemption. - Should an Accredited Practitioner wish to apply for an exemption, the Accredited Practitioner is required to: - Provide a completed 'Request for Exemption Form', together with supporting documentation in writing to the General Manager of the Healthscope premises at which the Accredited Practitioner works. - Exemptions must be submitted to the relevant General Manager by no later than 30 November 2021, unless required earlier pursuant to a Public Health Order or other legislation or directive. - For medical contraindications, supporting documentation must follow the prescribed form pursuant to any applicable Public Health Order, and if no standard form applies, be issued from a qualified medical practitioner and state the medical reason(s) why the Accredited Practitioner should be exempt. - Once the above has been received, Healthscope will assess each exemption request on a case-bycase basis.
+Healthscope may request additional information from the Accredited Practitioner as part of this assessment.
+Healthscope may not in all cases be able to grant an Accredited Practitioner's request.
+Examples of exemption requests which are not likely to be accepted by Healthscope include: - 'Conscientious objections' (i.e. theories or personal positions against COVID-19 vaccination) - Requests where the reason for the exemption does not meet the Public Health Order or legislative requirements for exemption, as applicable (for example, only limited medical contraindications are permitted pursuant to the NSW Public Health Order). - If an exemption is granted, Healthscope will conduct a risk assessment and may, at its discretion, implement additional control measures for the Accredited Practitioner which may include additional COVID-19 testing, the use of PPE and/or explore alternative work arrangements to ensure the health and safety of the Accredited Practitioner and others in the workplace. - It should be considered that additional control measures may not be sufficient depending on matters including but not limited to: - The high infectivity of the COVID-19 virus and risk of transmission - The inherent requirements of the role - o Patient case mix, and/or - o The location of high-risk people in the workplace